What’s better; keeping your Employer’s Health Coverage or Medicare?

 A: If you work for a large company and your employer has Group Health Insurance.

 You can combine Medicare with your employer’s insurance; Medicare can coordinate benefits with your employer’s coverage.
 In most cases, Medicare will be your secondary insurance, and your employer insurance will be your primary insurance.
 Your employer’s group plan will pay first, and Medicare will pay second.
-Remember that Medicare Part A doesn’t come with a premium if you worked at least ten years in your life and that your deductible or other costs could be lower.
-Because of this, most people who are still working will sign up for Medicare part A
+Remember that Medicare Part A doesn’t come with a premium if you worked for at least ten years and that your deductible or other costs could be lower.
+Because of this, most people who are still working will sign up for Medicare Part A

 This is different for part B since you will most likely have to pay a premium for part B. For this reason, some people wait to sign up for part B until their employer’s group plan ends when they retire.
 If you choose to do this, you will receive a creditable cover letter that you must show when applying for Medicare Part B or D to avoid late penalties.